The Locksmith (film): Production

 At the 2021 American Film Market, The Locksmith was revealed to be in development and seeking distribution.
 The original story was created by Blair Kroeber before John Glosser, Joe Russo & Chris LaMont, and Ben Kabialis developed the screenplay.
 The film is Nicolas Harvard's feature directorial debut.
 When preparing to go into production, it was announced that the film would be using rubber guns when filming after the tragic Rust shooting incident, and CGI effects would be added in post-production.

 When the film was announced, Ryan Phillippe, Kate Bosworth, and Ving Rhames were cast.
 Filming began on November 15, 2021 in Las Cruces, New Mexico.
 During production additional casting announcements added Charlie Weber, Jeffrey Nordling, Kaylee Bryant.
 Filming was completed in February 2022.

 Release

 The Locksmith was released theatrically by Screen Media on February 3, 2023 and on video on demand.

-Critical reception

-Review aggregator website Rotten Tomatoes reported an approval rating of 35% based on 17 reviews with an average rating of 5.10 out of 10.